Darxo/Hardened/README.md

 - Every Defender of a Location which was fortified now gets a new **Defenders Advantage** effect for that fight, which grants +2 Vision and +15 Resolve
 - **Encumbrance** no longer lowers the fatigue recovery.
 It now only adds 1 fatigue per tile travelled per encumbrance level.
 It no longer requires a minimum armor weight of 20
-- **Wait** now debuffs the actual Initiative until the start of that brothers next turn
+- **Wait** now debuffs the actual Initiative by 25% until the start of that brothers next turn
 - Equipped Ammo Items can no longer be dropped to the ground or into an empty inventory slot
 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%
 - The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense and it lists enemies that you are currently revealed to
 - Characters can no longer retreat from the battle when standing on a border tile, if they are engaged in melee
-- Any fleeing character who rallies, loses 3 Action Points
+- Fleeing characters who rallies, lose 3 Action Points
-- All fleeing characters now have +1 Action Point
+- Fleeing characters now have +1 Action Point
-- All player characters now have +1 Action Point during AutoRetreat
+- Player characters now have +1 Action Point during AutoRetreat
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied
 - No character can receive more than one negative morale check, caused by a fleeing ally, per turn
 - Dying or Fleeing characters no longer trigger negative morale checks for their allies if the distance between them is greater than the vision of the receiving ally